andytyuan2/Monte-Carlo-Sims/README.md

 - Geometric Brownian Motion Monte Carlo Simulation
     - Normally distributed
 - Monte Carlo simulation by changing volatility of an option
+- pricing options based on a strike of the initial price, then changing price based on GBM